kevinmcaleer/kevsrobots.com/web/learn/micropython/18_summary.md

 ---
 layout: lesson
-title: Why is it called MicroPython?
+title: Summary and Review
 author: Kevin McAleer
-type: lesson
+type: page
-previous: 00_intro.html
+previous: 17_modules.html
-next: 02_where_to_get_micropython.html
-description: "It\u2019s nothing to do with tiny snakes \U0001F40D"
+description: A summary of what you have learned so far
-percent: 10
+percent: 100
-thanks: false
 navigation:
 - name: Learn MicroPython - The basics
 - content: